-If you have employees and are running a payroll, you will need to enter this information into Pandle to make sure your accounts are as accurate as possible.
+If you have employees then you will need to enter payroll information into Pandle to make sure your accounts are as accurate as possible.

 How to enter Wages Adjustments

-Description: Usually the week/month the wages adjustment relates to
+Usually the week or month the wages adjustment relates to

-Net wages: This is the total actually due to be paid to employees (i.e. after tax and NI has been deducted from them).
+The total actually due to be paid to employees (i.e. after tax and NI is deducted)

-Tax: This is the total tax deducted from all employees for the pay period.
+The total tax deducted from all employees for the pay period

-Employee's NI: Total employee's NI deducted from all employees for the pay period.
+Total employee's NI deducted from all employees for the pay period

-Employer's NI: The employer's NI which is due from your business for the pay period.
+The employer's NI which is due from your business for the pay period

-Employee's pension contributions: Total amount contributed by the employee to their pension scheme for the pay period (if applicable).
+Total amount contributed by the employee to their pension scheme for the pay period (if applicable)

-Employer's pension contributions: Total amount contributed by the employer to their pension scheme for the pay period (if applicable).
+Total amount contributed by the employer to their pension scheme for the pay period (if applicable)

-Once saved, you will notice the balances of your categories update.
-The following expenses are now included in Pandle (even though you may not pay employees until later).
+Click 'Save' to confirm your Wages Adjustment.
+The balances of your categories will update automatically, and the expenses are now included in Pandle (even though you might not pay employees until later).

-Please note, if your payroll is a little more complex, i.e. if you have other deductions to include, then the wages adjustment form will not be suitable.
-Instead, you will have to use regular adjustments in Pandle.
+Please note: If your payroll is very complex, for instance if you have other deductions to include, then the wages adjustment form will not be suitable, and you will need to enter regular adjustments into Pandle instead.